Skip to content

 What is wallet.dat and how is it encrypted?+

 wallet.dat is the Bitcoin Core legacy wallet file format.
 It uses AES-256-CBC encryption with a key derived from your password via OpenSSL's EVP_BytesToKey with at least 25,000 SHA-512 iterations per the Bitcoin Core source (github.com/bitcoin/bitcoin).
-This is what btcrecover attacks when you use it for Bitcoin Core password recovery.
+This is what btcrecover attacks when you point it at Bitcoin Core password recovery.

 I have Bitcoin tied to Ordinals inscriptions.
 Does recovery work the same way?+

 Yes for seed and wallet recovery.
-The Ordinals protocol stores inscription metadata on-chain; the sats carrying inscriptions are controlled by the same private key as regular Bitcoin.
-If you recover the seed or private key, you recover the inscribed sats.
+The Ordinals protocol stores inscription metadata on-chain.
+The sats carrying inscriptions sit under the same private key as regular Bitcoin.
+Recover the seed or private key and you recover the inscribed sats.
 For ord wallet recovery specifically, the ord client docs at docs.ordinals.com/guides/wallet cover restoring an ord wallet from a BIP-39 seed.

 How much does professional Bitcoin recovery cost?+

-The standard industry model is 10 to 25 percent of recovered funds, charged only on success.
-For small amounts (below roughly USD 5,000 equivalent) most firms decline engagements because the operational cost exceeds the percentage.
+Industry standard is 10 to 25 percent of recovered funds, charged only on success.
+For small amounts (below roughly USD 5,000 equivalent) most firms decline because the operational cost exceeds the percentage.
 DIY with btcrecover is the practical option for sub-threshold cases.

 What should I do immediately after recovering access to my Bitcoin?+

 Sweep the entire balance to a new wallet with a freshly generated seed on a hardware device that has never been online.
-The old wallet's security history is unknown.
+You do not know the old wallet's security history.
 Generate the new seed offline, write it on paper or steel, verify the receive address on the device screen, then broadcast the sweep transaction.
-The recovery is not complete until the funds are under a fresh key.
+Recovery is not complete until the funds sit under a fresh key.

 Go deeper